 Prostate enlargement adds pressure to the urethra, which can cause symptoms generally associated with urinary hesitancy.
 This is because urine flows from the bladder through the urethra before being expelled from the body.

 Another condition that can cause signs of urinary hesitancy and even urinary retention in men is prostatitis.

 This condition is usually caused by the presence of an infection in the prostate gland.
 When this particular gland is infected with bacteria, inflammation develops.

 In turn, the pressure is placed on the urethra, similar to the case of benign prostatic hyperplasia.
-Urinary hesitancy then develops due to the pressure.
+Hesitancy in urination then develops due to the pressure.

 Urinary Tract Infections